Holistic Human Support Webs – One Community Weekly Progress Update #591

 Christy focused on fixing the connections errors and unable to fetch data error for the backend implementation for Hour Task Visualization.
 She also created a local test branch to test those API endpoints for the Hour Task visualization module.
 She will be working on building the connection between the frontend and the backend routing to fetch project information and those related task information.

-Kaushik tackled three action items, focusing on closing PRs 2169, 1750, and 1610, which required a new developer’s attention.
-He verified the changes and solicited peer reviews.
-Additionally, he completed four PR reviews on the front end for PRs 2450, 2448, 2446, and 2441.
-Kaushik resolved merge conflicts for GEMINI AI tasks in PRs 2366 and 966.
-During backend work, he encountered an error related to GEMINI AI functionality, identifying the need to upgrade the node version from v14 to v18 or higher.
-To address this, he created a new testing branch and uploaded an image displaying a “not supported” warning message to Dropbox.
-See the Highest Good Society and Highest Good Network pages for more on how this relates to holistic human support webs.
+Kaushik focused on closing PRs 2169, 1750, and 1610, verifying changes and seeking peer reviews.
+He also completed reviews for four front-end PRs (2450, 2448, 2446, and 2441) and resolved merge conflicts for GEMINI AI tasks in PRs 2366 and 966.
+While working on the backend, Kaushik identified a GEMINI AI error that required upgrading the node version from v14 to v18 or higher.
+To address this, he created a new testing branch and uploaded an image displaying a “not supported” warnig message to Dropbox.
+See the Highest Good Society and Highest Good Network pages formoreon how this relates to holistic human support webs.
 See the collage below for the team’s work this week.

 Expresser Team, Highest Good Network, Holistic Human Support Webs, One Community Weekly Progress Update #591, Highest Good Network software, Holistic Human Support Webs, social architecture software, backend implementation Hour Task Visualization, fixing connection errors, frontend backend routing, HGN Software Development project, resolving merge conflicts, dark mode support, upgrading node version